helps people win back their lives

 OWI vs DUI Michigan.
 So, in the early days of police enforcement, the OUIL abbreviation was similar to the OUI acronym still used to identify OUI driving by Maine, Massachusetts, and Rhode Island.
 Today, Michigan is one of three states (Wisconsin, Indiana, and Michigan) that refer to the driving intoxicated crime as "O.W.I."

-In addition, the convicted person's vehicle may be immobilized (at the court’s discretion.
+In addition, the convicted person's driving privileges may face additional restrictions, such as the immobilization of their vehicle (at the court’s discretion).
 This is ordered in some high BAC cases.
 Plus, the sentencing judge can require use of an ignition interlock device if the convicted driver is permitted to drive during the probation period, which is usually the balance of one year.

 For a conviction on a first offense OWVI case, the same potential 93 days of jail time exists, but this lesser included offense has a maximum fine of up to $300, but with the same burdensome 360 hours of community service.